HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The Web Almanac's SEO chapter focuses on the critical elements and configurations influencing a website's organic search visibility.
 The primary goal is to provide actionable insights that empower website owners to enhance their sites' crawlability, indexability, and overall search engine rankings.
 By conducting a comprehensive analysis of prevalent SEO factors, we hope that websites can uncover the most impactful strategies and techniques for optimizing a website's presence in search results.

-This chapter combines data from [HTTP Archive](https://httparchive.org/), [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), and custom metrics to document the state of SEO and its context in the digital landscape.
+This chapter combines data from <a hreflang="en" href="https://httparchive.org/">HTTP Archive</a>, [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), and custom metrics to document the state of SEO and its context in the digital landscape.

 This year, we analyzed one inner page per site crawled in addition to the home pages, which is all this chapter has historically analyzed.
 Since home pages are often quite different from inner pages, this has unlocked new insights and allowed us to compare the behaviors of home pages verses inner pages.